-The judges, however, after a short deliberation, decided to indefinitely adjourn the case, and Col. Picquart was led away between policemen.
+The judges, however, after a short deliberation, decided to indefinitely adjourn the case, and Col. Picquart was ied away between policemen.

-Le Mercler Pickard, the man referred to by Col. Picquart, was a detective, understood to have been employed in the Dreyfus affair, who was found hanged in his lodgings about a year ago under circumstances which sast some doubt upon the theory put forward that he had committed sulcide.
+Le Mercier Pickard, the man referred to by Col. Picquart, was a detective, understood to have been employed in the Dreyfus affair, who was found hanged in his lodgings about a year ago under circumstances which sast some doubt upon the theory put forward that he had committed suicide.
+The commission appointed by the ward that he had committed suicide.

 The commission appointed by the minister of justice, M. Sarrien, to examine the documents in the Dreyfus case and pronounce upon the advisability of the government formally granting the prisoner on Devils island a new trial, met the other day at the ministry of justice.
 The greatest precautions were taken to insure secrecy.
 It is understood the commission will come to a decision shortly when M. Sarrien will communicate its finding to a cabinet coucil, which will be presided over by President Faure.

-The London Observer recently asserted that Comte Esterhazy has said in the presence of more persons than one that he was the author of the famous Dreyfus bordeau, which he wrote "at the request of Col. Sandherr, now dead."
+The London Observer recently asserted that Comte Esterhazy has said in the presence of more persons than one that he was the author of the famous Dreyfus bordeau, which he wrote "at the request of Coi.
+Sandherr, now dead."